tippenein/BankHolidayService/README.md

 BankHolidayService
 -----

-An example of creating a servant API to expose a libraries functionality
+An example of creating a servant API to expose a library's functionality